Leadership Tips: Starting Your Career – Part I

 Be ready to openly and honestly debrief failures.

 The military does this brilliantly.
-They specialize in getting to the root of mistakes without casting personal blame.
+They specialize in identifying the root of mistakes without assigning personal blame.
 They focus on fixing processes and reinforcing accountability.

-These are just a few of the things I’ve identified as being best practices and actions of great leaders.
+These are just a few of great leaders’ best practices and actions.
 There’s more to come!
-Spend this week mulling these things over and consider where they can take you in your career.
+Spend this week mulling these things over and considering where they can take you in your career.

 Want to learn more about leadership and how to develop your skills?
 Sign up to receive my weekly newsletter and stay up-to-date with my blog.